 Like any form of practice, a regular evaluation is needed to decide if further actions are needed.
 Does any of the steps need to be revisited?
 Evaluate how the intervention strategy is forming and make the appropriate adjustments.
-Is it heading towards the correct path, or does it need to be modified?
+Is it heading toward the correct path, or does it need to be modified?
 If it needs modifications, time to revisit the drawing board.
-A new question might emerge after the performance evaluation and a new search is needed.
+A new question might emerge after the performance evaluation, and a new search is needed.
 As an individual revisits the drawing board, the information learned will only enhance and benefit one's career or process.

 Akobeng, A. K. (2005).
 Understanding randomized controlled trials.
 Archives of disease in childhood, 90(8), 840-844.
 Retrieved from https://www.ncbi.nlm.nih.gov/pubmed/16040885

 Greenwood, D. C., & Freeman, J. V. (2015).
 How to spot a statistical problem: advice for a non-statistical reviewer.
 BMC medicine, 13, 270-270.
 Retrieved from https://www.ncbi.nlm.nih.gov/pubmed/26521808

 Sackett, D. L. (2000).
 Evidence-based medicine: how to practice and teach EBM.
 Edinburgh; New York: Churchill Livingstone.